Why do “Foreign Disciples” Regard Wudang as a Second Home

-Wudang Mountain is on the list of the must-visit-place of many overseas tourists, including Europeans.
+Wudang Mountain is on the list of must-visit-place for many overseas tourists, including Europeans.

 Wudang Mountain is perhaps the best known of China’s Taoist holy mountains, which is also an important destination for Taoist pilgrimages.
 The site comprises Taoist buildings from as early as the 7th century.
 It also represents the highest standards of Chinese art and architecture over a period of nearly 1,000 years.